Xeb-BB/Active-Directory-Home-Lab/README.md

+# Setup Computer Server Lab

+Welcome to my **Setup Computer Server Lab**, a hands-on project focused on building and managing a Windows Server environment in a virtualized setting.

+This lab helps me develop practical experience in:

+- Windows Server Administration
-# Active Directory Home Lab Journey
+- Active Directory Domain Services (AD DS)

-Welcome to my Active Directory Home Lab — a personal project driven by curiosity, perseverance, and my passion for growing in the IT field.

-This repository is more than just a virtual lab setup.
-It represents my hands-on journey into:
+- User and Group Management
+- DNS Configuration
+- Group Policy Management

-* Networking
+- Networking Fundamentals
-* System Administration
-* Troubleshooting
+- System Troubleshooting
-* Identity & Access Management
-* Enterprise Infrastructure

-Through this project, I am transforming theoretical knowledge into practical experience by building a complete Windows Server environment using VirtualBox, Windows clients, and Active Directory services.
-Every configuration, mistake, troubleshooting process, and successful deployment helps me improve my technical skills and better understand how real-world enterprise systems operate behind the scenes.
+Using **VirtualBox, Windows Server, and Windows Clients**, I simulate real-world enterprise scenarios to strengthen my technical skills and better understand how business IT infrastructures operate.

+## Purpose

-This repository also serves as:
+This repository serves as:

-* My learning journal
-* My hands-on lab environment
+- My hands-on learning environment
-* My IT portfolio documentation
+- My technical documentation portfolio
-* My progression toward becoming a future System Administrator, IT Support Specialist, and Network Engineer
+- A record of my troubleshooting journey
+- A showcase of my growing System Administration skills

+My goal is to continuously improve my knowledge in IT Support, System Administration, Networking, and Enterprise Infrastructure through practical experience.
 ---

 # Table of Contents